nezihyaldiz/nezihyaldiz/README.md

 - 👋 Hi, I’m @nezihyaldiz
-- 💞️ a good person
+- 💞️ i am bad
-- but bad if necessary
+- but deserve it

 ...